< Back to results

 Why study this degree at UNSW?

 This degree is taught at UNSW Engineering through the School of Civil and Environmental Engineering, internationally ranked number one in Australia.
-The school is consistently among the world’s top twenty schools, as ranked by both the QS World University and AWRU Rankings in 2023.
+The school is consistently among the world’s top twenty schools, as ranked by both the QS World University Rankings by Subject, and AWRU Rankings in 2024.
 You’ll study at Australia’s leading faculty for engineering and learn from the best minds in the field of civil engineering.
 With such a formidable reputation it’s no wonder our graduates are so sought after when they enter the field.

 Benefits of studying with us include: